CesiumGS/3d-tiles/Styling/README.md

 * `'Cesium'`, `"Cesium"`
 * `Color('#00FFFF')`

-Array expressions are not supported.

 #### Number

-Like JavaScript, numbers include `NaN` and `Infinity`, and the functions:
+Like JavaScript, numbers can be `NaN` or `Infinity`.
+The following test functions are supported:
 * `isNaN(testValue : Number)`
 * `isFinite(testValue : Number)`

 #### Color

-Colors are created with the following constructor functions:
+Color objects are created with the following constructor functions:
 * `Color()` `// default constructs #FFFFFF`
-* `Color(keyword : String)`
+* `Color(keyword : String, [alpha : Number])`
-* `Color(6-digit-hex : String)`
+* `Color(6-digit-hex : String, [alpha : Number])`
-* `Color(3-digit-hex : String)`
+* `Color(3-digit-hex : String, [alpha : Number])`

+And the following functions:
 * `rgb(red : Number, green : Number, blue : number)`
 * `rgba(red : Number, green : Number, blue : number, alpha : Number)`
 * `hsl(hue : Number, saturation : Number, lightness : Number)`
 * `hsla(hue : Number, saturation : Number, lightness : Number, alpha : Number)`

+The functions `rgb`, `hsl`, `rgba`, and `hsla` require all their arguments.

+**TODO: would we rather the above functions be `Color.fromXXX` like Cesium even though it doesn't match CSS as well?**

-Colors defined by a case-insensitive keyword (e.g. `cyan`) or hex rgb (e.g., `#00FFFF`) are passed as strings to the `Color` constructor (so that they can be differentiated from string types).
+Colors defined by a case-insensitive keyword (e.g. `cyan`) or hex rgb are passed as strings to the `Color` constructor.
 For example:
 * `Color('cyan')`
 * `Color('#00FFFF')`
 * `Color('#0FF')`

-The `Color` constructor has an optional second argument that is an alpha component to define opacity, where `0.0` is fully transparent and `1.0` is fully opaque.
+These constructor functions have an optional second argument that is an alpha component to define opacity, where `0.0` is fully transparent and `1.0` is fully opaque.
 For example:
 * `Color('cyan', 0.5)`

 Colors defined with decimal rgb or hsl are defined with `rgb` and `hsl` functions, respectively, just like in CSS (but with perctange ranges from `0.0` to `1.0` for `0%` to `100%`, respectively).
 For example: